Skip to content Accessibility statement

 Option modules

 You will also study four option modules, including at least one option in German and one option in Italian.
-Examples may include:
+Examples can be found below.
+Some option module combinations may not be possible.
+The options available to you will be confirmed after you begin your course.

 Your studies will focus on issues of cultures and society in the German- and Italian-speaking worlds.
 You will develop skills in critical analysis of sources and communicate your findings using German and Italian in different registers.
 You'll tackle questions such as: